hydronics2/HDMI-to-FPGA-to-APA102-Pixels/custom_circuit_boards/README.md

 ![receiver](https://github.com/hydronics2/HDMI-to-FPGA-to-APA102-Pixels/blob/master/custom_circuit_boards/RS845_receiver_board.png)
 ![receiver schematic](https://github.com/hydronics2/HDMI-to-FPGA-to-APA102-Pixels/blob/master/custom_circuit_boards/receiver_schematic.JPG)

 The receiver board receives RS485 signals via a RJ485 ethernet jack.
 Converts the two differential pairs back into clock and data SPI signals and connects to one LED panel.
 The board also has a DC-to-DC converter that takes 45V to 5V to supply to the LED panel.
 I did not put the TVS protection diodes on the boards but added them on just the last few boards I made when troubleshooting noise issues.
 Also, in addition to the 120ohm termination resistors on the RS485 bus, the original boards have 4.7k pullup and pulldown resistors on the bus.
-Modern RS485 chips should be able to infer the idle state these resistors are meant to inform so I left them out.
+Modern RS485 chips have whats called "failsafe" against idle(no Data) conditions that these resistors are meant to deter.... so I left them out of these last few single signal boards shown here.
 [Oshpark](https://oshpark.com/shared_projects/qSwC1Fum)

 * Trnsceiver Chip: SP485EN, 1016-1829-1-ND
 * RJ45 Ethernet Jack: 380-1316-5-ND